Billiam/thingiverse-migrator/README.md

 `cookie_jar/prusa_auth.ym/`, and can be deleted when you're done.
 4. Because of the lack of an API, the authentication and upload code are very fragile, and will not be maintained indefinitely.
-5. PrusaPrinter's bulleted and ordered list markdown isn't parsed correctly.
+5. PrusaPrinters' bulleted and ordered list markdown isn't parsed correctly.
-6. PrusaPrinter does not have a way to upload inline images for print instruction steps, so these are not handled during migration.
+6. PrusaPrinters does not have a way to upload inline images for print instruction steps, so these are not handled during migration.
+7. PrusaPrinters uses a different image aspect ratio than Thingiverse, and handles it by cropping to width, which may not look ideal for tall images.

-### I understand
+#### I understand

 Run: `bin/run.sh resore`
 Enter your username and password when prompted.

+See `bin/run.sh help restore` for usage and options.